 President Trump's Executive Order: Program Update

-The executive order that disrupted refugee admissions to the U.S. is having a major impact on our Refugee Resettlement Program: it effectively cut off federal funding for at least 120 days.
+The revised executive order signed on March 6, 2017, that disrupted refugee admissions to the U.S. is having a major impact on our Refugee Resettlement Program: it effectively cut off federal funding for at least 90 days.
 However, we still have work to do in this uncertain environment.

 Although the flow of new refugees has been disrupted, we currently provide intensive resettlement services to more than 140 refugees who arrived in Wisconsin during the past three months.
 These refugees arrived with little more than the clothes on their backs, and need a variety of services to get established in a new culture and country.
 We need financial support to help sustain the program so we can continue to fulfill our commitment to support these refugees.